ExposedCat/cashiers-in-shop/README.md

 ## Usage

 Change database and user info at `src/config.ts` (default db is `shop-db` on localhost port `5432` with user `shop-admin` and password `uck202urP`).
+Run `npm start` in project root to compile and run program.

 ## Dependencies